 Here’s one of most common questions we get from business owners: “I have been working in my industry for a long time.
 I have this great idea and I am ready to strike out on my own.
-I need $20,000 to start up my business.
-Where can I get a loan?”
-Before the business is established, it’s unlikely for you to get a $20,000 loan from a bank or even from non-bank lenders like LendingClub or FundingCircle.
-However, if you have good personal credit, we have a fairly painless solution for you: credit cards.
+I need $50,000 to start up my business.
+Where can I get a small business loan?”
+Before the business is established, it’s unlikely for you to get a $50,000 loan from a bank or even from non-bank lenders like LendingClub or FundingCircle.
+However, if you have good personal credit, we have a fairly painless way to get a $50k small business loan: credit cards.

 I know if you are Mark Cuban, you will scoff at the idea of getting a loan for your startup.
 I do agree business owners should save up before they start up.
-But I also believe it’s a great idea to have the credit options available to smooth out the bumps in the road of business ventures.
+But I also believe it’s a great idea to have the credit options available to smooth out the bumps in the road of a business venture.

 So how does it work?
-Basically, you will get a few credit cards that have at least one of the following features:
+Basically, you will get a couple credit cards that have at least one of the following features:

 - low interest rates, preferably 0% introduction offer for a long time.